The best celebrity Twitter fights in rock

 Lewis Capaldi Versus Noel Gallagher

-Straight into the charts comes Scottish singer-songwriter Lewis, who was surprised and delighted when Noel Gallagher claimed told Radio X: Who's this Lewis Capaldi fella?
+Lewis Capaldi is obviously a hero, as he proved at Glastonbury recently, but he wasn't always everyone's favourite.
+The Scottish singer-songwriter was surprised and delighted when Noel Gallagher told Radio X in 2019: Who's this Lewis Capaldi fella?
 Who the fuck's that idiot?"
 Capaldi posted: “What a day.
 It's Father's Day and I'm getting slagged off by a man who's old enough to be my da'.
 I’ve never been more happy.”

 Noel retorted by posting a video of his son Donovan apparently “crying” to Capaldi’s hit Someone You Loved, adding “You might wanna try finding some joy in your tunes”.
 All of this was water off a duck’s back to young Lewis, even when the former Oasis star compared the lad unfavourably to celebrity Wookee Chewbacca - Lewis just changed his Twitter handle to “Chewis Capaldi” and updated his profile pic accordingly.